 Featured image: BOM.K - Confusions, via flickr.com

-The Los Angeleno Cleon Peterson looks like a regular, charming kind of gentleman and from a distance his works of art look like nice patterns, almost as if they were fancy wallpaper.
+The Los Angeles-based artist Cleon Peterson looks like a regular, charming kind of gentleman and from a distance his works of art look like nice patterns, almost as if they were fancy wallpaper.
 But on closer inspection, you will see a whole freaky world open up before you, full of chaos and violence, just as in the piece pictured here, entitled Glory.
-The disturbing imagery is his take on the struggle between power and submission in contemporary society, and come with titles such as A Balance of Terror, By the Sword, Rule of Law and Eye for Eye.
+The disturbing imagery of his scary paintings is his take on the struggle between power and submission in contemporary society and come with titles such as A Balance of Terror, By the Sword, Rule of Law and Eye for Eye.
 Cleon Peterson may look nice, but you have to wonder what is going on in that freaky mind of his!

 Featured image: Cleon Peterson - Glory, via cleonpeterson.com